Independent Proximal Policy Optimization (IPPO)¶

 providing ‘environment defined actions’ for other agents, which act as a nominal action for such “masked” agents to take.
 These nominal actions

-dictionary.
-Following the PettingZoo API we recommend the info
+should be returned as part of the info dictionary.
+Following the PettingZoo API we recommend the info dictionary to be keyed by the

-agents, with env_defined_actions
+agents, with env_defined_actions defined as follows:

 info = {'speaker_0': {'env_defined_actions': None},